 My research has studied and continues to study evolution, biogeography, systematics, ecology, and conservation of freshwater fishes of the southeastern United States.
 To address such a wide variety of topics, I have employed many techniques, including assessments of genetic differentiation, molecular and morphological phylogenetic systematics, quantifying stream habitat and community structure, forming and testing biogeographic hypotheses, and quantifying life history characteristics.
 One of the strengths of my research program is a strong working knowledge of my study organisms, the communities to which they belong, and streams of the southeastern United States.
 By working in similar systems, with similar species, I gain a more solid foundation from which to build hypotheses about the processes influencing the evolution of my study organisms.
 These hypotheses can then be tested and modified by continual addition of data and further analyses.
 By developing more refinded hypotheses of evolutionary patterns, I am able to develop more refined hypotheses of evolutionary processes.
 This leads to reciprocal illumination of evolutionary questions and forms a cornerstone of my research program.

-Dr. Leonard D. Pysh, Professor of Biology
+Dr. Leonard D. Pysh (he/him) Professor of Biology

 A.B., Wabash College

 The general aim of the research conducted by my students and me is to understand how the shapes of cells are determined.
 Cell shape is an important aspect of cell function (because form determines function in biological systems), yet little is known about how cell shape is determined in any organism.
 The fact that cell shape is remarkably consistent from generation to generation suggests that the process has genetic and molecular components.
 We use a combination of molecular, genetic, and cellular approaches to identify the molecules that play a role in determining the shapes of cells in the roots of the model plant Arabidopsis thaliana, with the expectation that the molecules and principles we identify in this plant will be more broadly applicable to all plants.